 Our assessment of the components of the Group focused primarily on the Group's legal entities.
-Based on the individual financial significance and our risk assessment, the following components were subject to full scope audits for group audit purposes:
+Based on the individual financial significance and our risk assessment, First Citizens Bank Limited and one of its components, First Citizens Investment Services Limited and its subsidiaries, were subject to full scope audits for group audit purposes.